How Do Students Enter the Program?

-are two ways to enter the Micah Program: through our Freshman
+are two ways to enter the Micah Program: Through our First-Year

 and through our Companions Project (which is a nonresidential